The Gaither Vocal Band (1980-Present)

-The Gaither Vocal Band formed spontaneously before a Gaither Trio concert.
-Original members included Gaither Trio members Bill Gaither (baritone) and Gary McSpadden (lead) along with Trio backup singers Steve Green (tenor) and Lee Young (bass).
-They sang "Your First Day In Heaven" for an appreciative Gaither Trio audience.
-The debut recording by the group was self-titled The New Gaither Vocal Band.
+The Gaither Vocal Band formed spontaneously before a Bill Gaither Trio concert.
+Original members included Trio members Bill Gaither (baritone) and Gary McSpadden (lead) along with backup singers Steve Green (tenor) and Lee Young (bass).
+They sang "Your First Day In Heaven" for an appreciative audience.
+The song was included on a Bill Gaither Trio double-LP titled Live Across America released in 1980.
+The group's first full-length album was self-titled The New Gaither Vocal Band and released the following year.

 For the next decade, the Gaither Vocal Band had success in the exploding Christian contemporary market.
 Steve Green left to become a successful soloist.
 He was succeeded by Larnelle Harris who also became a household name after recording a couple of big duets with Sandi Patty.
 By 1988, the line-up included former Imperials tenor Jim Murray, Michael English and Mark Lowry.
 Bill Gaither had shifted from baritone to bass around 1985.